cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

 .. java:method:: public void addPesFromHost(Host host)
    :outertype: VmAllocationPolicyAbstract

-   Gets the number of working PEs from a given Host and adds these numbers to the \ :java:ref:`list of free PEs <getHostFreePesMap()>`\ .
+   Gets the number of working PEs from a given Host and adds this number to the \ :java:ref:`list of free PEs <getHostFreePesMap()>`\ .
 Before the Host starts being used, the number of free PEs is the same as the number of working PEs.

 addUsedPes
 ^^^^^^^^^^